deckyfx/jswget/README.md

  *   downloadmode       #BOOLEAN set true to enter download mode
  *   downloadas         #STRING rename downloaded file
  *   downloadpath       #STRING path of downloaded file
- *   uploadfile         #STRING file path to be uploaded, upload file work only when downlloadmode = false, and no other form is uploaded
  *   timeout            #NUMBER time out in mili second
  *   follow             #BOOLEAN follow redirection, default is true
  *   maxfollow          #NUMBER Max number of redirection before throw error, default is 10